© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Romano-British villa at Chelsham Court Farm is a scheduled monument protected by Historic England under reference 1019285.
 View the official record →

-Chelsham Court Farm is a Romano-British villa located in Surrey, England, dating to the Roman period of occupation in Britain.
+Chelsham Court Farm is a Romano-British villa located in Surrey, England, dating to the Roman occupation period.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1019285.

 Romano-British villa at Chelsham Court Farm is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1019285.